typesupply/opentype-cookbook/readme.md

 #### Method 3: Quantum

 This method is for dedicated randomization aficionados.
 A little history about how this came about: in 2005 I wanted to see if I could come up with a randomization technique that produced less predictable results than the methods above.
-I realized that I could use the text that the feature is transforming as a poor man's random seed.
+I realized that I could use the text that the feature is transforming as a psurdo-pseudo-random seed.
 I was reading a tiny bit about quantum mechanics around the same time and my very limited understanding of some of the experiments in that field gave me an idea.
 That's a story that I won't get into here.
 Anyway, the code is long and convoluted, but the idea is pretty simple.
 I'll give you an overview.

 Before we get to rules, we establish several important classes.
 First we create two trigger classes.
 The first will contain half of the glyphs in the font and the next will contain the other half of the glyphs.
 These need to be randomly chosen.
-In other words, don't put A-z in the same class.
+In other words, don't put A-Z in the same class.
 That won't produce the desired result.
 Next, we establish alternate states for glyphs.
 These states are defined in a series of classes.
 Each of these classes contain a glyph and its alternate.
 The next class contains the opposite of the previous class.
 For example:

     @class1 = [A A.alt];
     @class2 = [A.alt A];